Skip to main content

 )

-title: episode.title,
+"title": episode.title,

-genre: series.genres,
+"genre": series.genres,

-contentType: ["Series", "Episode"],
+"content_type": ["Series", "Episode"],

-seasonNumber: episode.season,
+"season_number": episode.season,

-episodeNumber: episode.number,
+"episode_number": episode.number,

-consecutiveEpisodes: userWatchData.consecutiveCount,
+"consecutive_episodes": userWatchData.consecutiveCount,

-runtime: episode.runtimeSeconds
+"runtime": episode.runtimeSeconds

 )